la2050/archive/_projects/2015/building-a-community-of-big-citizens.md

 Please explain how you will evaluate your work.: '#N/A' Are there other organizations doing similar work (whether complementary or competitive)?
 What is unique about your proposed approach?: '#N/A'
 'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': '#N/A'
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': '#N/A' 'Please include a detailed budget of how you will use $100,000 to implement this project.': '#N/A' How do you plan to scale the success of your proposal?: '#N/A'
+How do you plan to scale the success of your proposal?: '#N/A'
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2015/building-a-community-of-big-citizens/img.youtube.com/vi/W8wBA--Vo8o/maxresdefault.jpg